flipperdevices/flipperzero-firmware/ReadMe.md

 # Flipper Application Files (FAPs) for Any Firmware
-## Apps from this pack should be compatible with OFW or any other firmware build with API
+## Compare your firmware API version with API version in releases to avoid compatibility issues

 #### [Download .zip file by using this link, unpack, and copy only specific apps folders or specific apps onto your microSD into apps folder](https://github.com/xMasterX/all-the-plugins/releases/latest)